Terms and Conditions

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the Data Protection Act 1998 and GDPR updated 25th May 2018.
 If you would like a copy of the information held on you please write to Worthy Business Development Ltd, 75 Queens Avenue, Kidlington OX5 2JJ

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
-We will promptly correct any information found to be incorrect
+We will promptly correct any information found to be incorrect.
+Any request to have personal data deleted will be actioned within 30 working days of request being received.

 Terms and Conditions of Sale